Timahawk/websockets_chat/README.md

 [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

+## Changes made by me
+This application now uses the gin.Default Router to handle Requests, and other Server related tasks.

+The main change is that instead of a single Chat room, multiple Chat roomes can be created, and joined by using the appropriate link -> localhost:8080/XXXXXX/chat whereas XXXXXX is a randomly generated numberXletter combo.

 ## Running the example

 The example requires a working Go development environment.
 The [Getting